wffancy/3dssg/README.md

 pip install -r requirements.txt
 ```

-After all packages are properly installed, please run the following commands to compile the CUDA modules for the PointNet++ backbone:
+After all packages are properly installed, please run the following commands to compile the CUDA modules for the PointNet++ backbone (optional, the default code doesn't use this):

 ```shell
 cd lib/pointnet2